 The following table summarizes all compensation awarded to, earned by or paid to all individuals serving as the Company's principal executive officer, its two most highly compensated executive officers other than the principal executive officer, and up to two additional individuals who were serving as executive officers at the end of the last completed fiscal year, for each of the last two completed fiscal years.
-These individuals are referred to throughout this annual report on Form 10-K as the "named executive officers."
+These individuals are referred to throughout this proxy statement as the "named executive officers."